 Hopkinson is vital contributor to this line of speculative fiction (as known as alternate history fiction), both for the depth and rigour of her imagined worlds and in how she disrupts the white, male perspective that the genre is (erroneously) attached to.
 Hopkinson is a Canadian, Afro-Jamaican woman currently residing in Riverside, California and her protagonists are strong, intelligent women of colour with deep connections to traditional Caribbean culture and language.
 As Gregory K. Wolfe notes, Hopkinson “reminds us that most of the world does not speak contemporary American middle-class vernacular, . . . rais[ing] questions about the highly conventionalized way that SF has always treated language, [and] making us question the hegemony of American culture in SF worlds.”
 (Locus, February 2000, p.61).
 Brown Girl in the Ring is of particular interest in Canadian and Indigenous contexts because of the ways in which it (re)imagines a major event in Canadian/Indigenous political relationships, the Teme-Augama debates, paying particularly prescient attention towards issue of land.
 Whereas, despite protests and legal injunctions, the Canadian repressed Indigenous claims to traditional territory, Brown Girl imagines a world where the repressed returns, significantly altering the Canadian political, economic and social landscapes.

 Published in 1998, and written during the height of the Teme-Augama debates, Brown Girl in the Ring is a fictional extension of the actual negotiations over the n’Daki Menan (“Our Land”), traditional Teme-Augama Anishinaabe land located about four hours north of what is now known as Toronto.
-According to colonial bureaucrats, the Teme-Augama Anishinaabe (or “Deep Water People”) are not signatories of the Robinson-Huron Treaty (1850), a “fact” (in the colonial sense of authorship) that the Ontario government leveraged as the legal basis for nationalized resource extraction in Teme-Augama traditional territory.
+According to colonial bureaucrats, the Teme-Augama Anishinaabe (or “Deep Water People”) are signatories of the Robinson-Huron Treaty (1850), which in the legal sense of the term, extinguished their title thus providing the basis for nationalized resource extraction in the nʼDaki Menan.
 Since 1920, the n’Daki Menan has been logged extensively for red and white pine, displacing hundreds of Teme-Augama people while providing a major source of revenue for the Ontario government.
 After a number of blockades, resulting in the arrest of Teme-Augama Second Chief Rita O’Sullivan, the Canadian Supreme Court ruled that Teme-Augama signature on the Robinson-Huron Treaty was irrelevant (1991), as the First Nation adhered to it nonetheless.
 Thus the Crown had outstanding legal obligations to the Tema-Augama.
 In 1992, when less than 1% of original old pine growth remained, Ontario’s Minister of Natural Resources agreed to start formal treaty negotiations with the Deep Water People–who had at this time been seeking redress for the expropriation of this land for one-hundred and twenty-five years.
 Treaty processes ground to a rapid halt in 1995 when a provincial judge lifted a land caution, which allowed for and 75% of Teme-Augama land to again be opened to resource extraction.
 By 1996, Indigenous peoples and their allies (mainly environmental activists) were actively protesting incursion into traditional territory with blockades and other protests–including the destruction of a logging bridge near River Valley.
 Ontario entered into negotiations with the Temagami First Nation (TFN) and the Teme-Augama Anishnabai (TAA) in 2000.
 In 2002 the parties reached a tentative agreement, which included 127 square miles of land and $20 million in financial compensation.
 As of this writing (in September of 2014) that agreement remains to be ratified by the community.

 By extending the political discourse of Teme-Augama land claims into dystopic fiction, Hopkinson projects and amplifies settler colonial anxieties over Indigenous land claims and the tenuous occupancy they reveal to colonialist “land owners”.
 According to M.H.
 Abrams, a dystopia is “a very unpleasant imaginary world in which ominous tendencies of our present social, political, and technological order are projected in some disastrous future culmination.”
 As dystopia, Brown Girl in the Ring is a realization of the repressed settler fear surrounding Indigenous sovereignty and the rightful claim to land, a “threat” which settler Canadians can no longer continue to ignore without serious, material repercussions for industry and the state–as, for instance, the Teme-Agama blockades demonstrate.